Annshix/weather-prediction-and-visualization/README.md

 # weather-prediction-and-visualization
-An App for weather data visualization and visualization using ML algorithms
+A middleware for weather condition prediction using LSTM;
+Can be embedded on the [SCALE](https://scale.ics.uci.edu/) system.